 DIY remineralizing mouthwash

-- Add 1/2 teaspoon of L-Arginine and calcium carbonate in a different bowl with water.
+- Combine L-Arginine and calcium carbonate in a different bowl with water.

-- Add 1/4 teaspoon of algae and soaked anise stars in the same bowl with other ingredients.
+- Add algae and soaked anise stars to the bowl with other ingredients.
 Mix well and grind in a blender.

 - Use about 1 teaspoon for each rinse.

-- Add 1/2 teaspoon of Calcium carbonate, L-arginine, baking soda and turmeric in 1 cup of fresh water.
+- Add Calcium carbonate, L-arginine, baking soda and turmeric to 1 cup of fresh water.

 - Now add soaked cloves and peppermint essential oil.
 Grind and whisk the solution.